 The Measure

-The score is not a grade.
-It is a snapshot of how strongly your systems agree with one another right now — and where your inner pattern is asking for more integration.
+The score is not a grade — neither good nor bad.
+It gauges the degree to which your systems are in sync and where your pattern is asking for more integration.

 What it measures